leuraph/experiments/variational_adaptivity/README.md

 ## L-shape with singularity revisited
 A mere copy of `L-Shape with singularity`, performed with an updated version of the VA algorithm.
+Namely, in this experiment, when solving the local 4x4 matrix equation to get the potential energy gain, we respect any Dirichlet boundary conditions.

 # References